 Crack addiction is a public health problem not only in the United States but also in Canada, Europe, Australia, and Mexico.
-The 2007 US National Survey on Drug Use and Health (NSDUH) found that more than 8.5 million Americans had used crack at least once in their lifetime.
-Some of the risk factors for crack abuse and addiction include: [1]
+The 2022 US National Survey on Drug Use and Health (NSDUH) found that more than 10 million Americans had used crack at least once in their lifetime.
+[1] Some of the risk factors for crack abuse and addiction include: [2]

-• Cocaine addiction: more than 60% of crack addicts have had cocaine dependence at some point in their lives.
+• Cocaine addiction: More than 60% of crack addicts have had cocaine dependence at some point in their lives.

-• Race/ethnicity: African Americans are more likely to use crack but less likely than Whites to develop an addiction to crack.
+• Race/ethnicity: African-Americans are more likely to use crack but less likely than Whites to develop an addiction to crack.

 • Social/economic disadvantage: Those who have lower levels of economic and social capital are at increased risk for all kinds of addiction, including crack addiction.